NurMarvin/bot-tag-in-autocomplete/README.md

 ## Installation

 You're probably totally stoked to learn how to install this bad boy, right? \
 It's real simple!
-Just follow our certified installation guide and you'll never have to worry about confusing bots for humans or the other way around:
+Just follow our certified installation guide and you'll never have to worry about confusing bots for humans or the other way around again:

 1. Clone this repository into your Powercord plugins folder using `git clone https://github.com/NurMarvin/bot-tag-in-autocomplete.git`
 2. Reload Discord using `Ctrl + R`